samidhdk/Warcraft-Rumble-RESTful-API/README.md

-<h1 align="center">Unnoficial Warcraft Rumble RESTful API</h1>
+<h1 align="center">Unofficial Warcraft Rumble RESTful API</h1>

 ![title](Images/wcrumbleuoapi.jpg)

-This is the unnoficial Warcraft Rumble RESTful API.
+This is the unofficial Warcraft Rumble RESTful API.
 This project aims to deliver the basics of [Warcraft Rumble](https://warcraftrumble.blizzard.com) until [Blizzard](https://www.blizzard.com) releases their own.

 All objects are returned as a JSON.